A Time of Transition

 published his famous novella, A Christmas Carol in Prose, Being a Ghost

-, known in short as A Christmas Carol.
+Story of Christmas, known in short as A Christmas Carol.
 It

 immediately became an overnight success.
 A critic named Margaret Oliphant wrote